olgatticus/SIV/README.md

-# An image-statistics-based approach
-to detect recaptured images from screens
+# Detection of Recaptured Images from LCD Screens

 Final project for the *Signal, Image and Video* course at University of Trento (M.Sc.
 Artificial Intelligence Systems).